 Changes to mathematics prerequisites

-From 2025, we’re replacing the advanced mathematics prerequisite for many of our degrees with more individual and targeted mathematics support upon commencement.
+Starting in 2025, we're replacing the advanced mathematics prerequisite for many of our degrees with more individual and targeted mathematics support upon commencement.

 We are making this change to increase the accessibility of our courses while ensuring commencing students are equipped with the knowledge base they need to successfully progress through their degrees.
 With this approach, all students will have the opportunity to complete their studies with the same level of mathematics skills and knowledge, regardless of their starting point.

-From 2025, the advanced mathematics prerequisite will be removed from the following degrees:
+From 2025, the advanced mathematics prerequisite will be removed from the following degrees.

 Faculty